article class="project-detail">

 Foundation

 Structured fraud types and methods.
-Users could start inputting standardised data immediately.
+Standardised data input from day one.

 2